Mr. Geoff Schellenberg reports

 About Troubadour Resources Inc.

-Troubadour Resources is a public Canadian mining exploration company focused on copper and gold in British Columbia, Canada.
+Troubadour Resources Inc. is a public Canadian mining exploration company focused on copper and gold in British Columbia, Canada.
 The company is managed by an experienced team consisting of youthful and seasoned professionals with proven records as mine finders.
-The newly acquired Texas gold property diversifies the company's commodity focus and complements Troubadour's Amarillo copper project located 10 km south of the past-producing Brenda mine in Southern British Columbia and 35 km east of Kodiak Copper's MPD discovery.
+The newly acquired Texas gold property diversifies the company's commodity focus and compliments Troubadour's Amarillo copper project located 10 kilometres south of the past-producing Brenda mine in southern B.C. and 35 kilometres east of Kodiak Copper's MPD discovery.

 We seek Safe Harbor.